 Click here to see notes from Session 1.

 Session Two: Nov.
 3rd, 2016 @ Micah’s Backpack

 Focus: Opportunities to improve healthy food acquisition, distribution, and consumption

 Summary: Micah’s Backpack provided an overview of their program and their keys to building successful community partnerships.
 Beans and Rice also provided an overview of how they track and demonstrate their program achievements.
 Then, participants discussed how to address some of the primary challenges identified in session one.

 Check out the presentations from Session 2 here.

 Summary: The Campus Kitchen at Virginia Tech provided an overview of their program and sought feedback as part of their strategic planning process on their future direction.
-Participants also had a discussion about the strengths, weaknesses, opportunities, and threats related to feeding, education, and capacity building as it relates to both the campus kitchen specifically and hunger relief agencies more broadly.
-An overview of the NRV Food Access Directory was also provided.
+Participants also had a discussed strengths, weaknesses, opportunities, and threats related to feeding, education, and capacity building related to both the campus kitchen specifically and hunger relief agencies more broadly.

 Read the complete notes from Session 3 here.

 Session 4: March 08th, 2017 @ Blacksburg Interfaith Foodpantry